ErikGallegosBanos/github-slideshow/_posts/0000-01-02-ErikGallegosBanos.md

 layout:slide
 title:'Welcome to our second slide'
 ---
 Hi.
-Happy to see you again.
+How have you been?.
 Use left arrow to go back!.